Suzanne Haik Terrell

-Suzanne Haik Terrell (born July 8, 1954) is the first and only Republican woman elected to statewide office in Louisiana.
+Suzanne Haik Terrell (born July 8, 1954) was the first Republican woman elected to statewide office in Louisiana.
 A practicing attorney, Terrell was the state's final commissioner of elections, a position which she held from 2000 to 2004.
 In 2002, she was the Republican nominee for United States Senate, losing a hotly contested and closely watched race against incumbent Senator Mary Landrieu.
 In 2005, U.S. President George W. Bush appointed Terrell to a position as Deputy Assistant Secretary in the United States Department of Commerce's Economic Development Administration.
 Terrell is currently a partner with the New Orleans law firm of Hangartner, Rydberg, and Terrell.

-Early life

-A native of New Orleans, Terrell is the daughter of ophthalmologist George Michel Haik, Sr., and the former Isabel Saloom, both deceased.

-In 1976, Terrell received her Bachelor of Arts degree from the Newcomb College of Tulane University.
-In 1984, she received her Juris Doctor degree from the Loyola University New Orleans College of Law.
-While at Loyola, Terrell served on the editorial board of the Loyola Law Review.